Don’t delay! Get started on your Free Healthcare Surrogate Form now.

 • Safety planning

-Accused of Domestic Violence?
 Steps You Can Take

-• Contact a criminal defense attorney as soon as possible.
+Contact a criminal defense attorney immediately.

 Contact an Experienced Florida Domestic Violence Attorney Today

 Whether you are a victim of domestic violence or you are being accused of battering an intimate partner, you need skilled legal representation.
 Vero Beach Florida Attorney Susan Chesnutt learned system from inside out – as a child of abusive parents, a foster child, a social worker, a DCF investigator, a prosecutor, and now as a private attorney with a child-welfare centered practice.
-For help with domestic violence issues, contact our firm online or call 772-492-3330 today.